 Naturally, a career like that is going to bring in quite a few bucks, especially with the bigger PGA Tour purses that Tiger himself is mostly responsible for.
 Since turning pro, Woods has made $120,851,706 in earnings.

 He’s made close to $30 million more than Phil Mickelson, which you know he loves

 With over $120 million in PGA Tour earnings, Tiger Woods easily sits atop the all-time money list.
-In second place is none other than Tiger’s longtime rival, Phil Mickelson, whom Woods just defeated in “The Match II” that included Peyton Manning and Tom Brady.
-Since turning pro in 1992, Lefty has earned over $91 million in earnings.
+In second place is none other than Tiger’s longtime rival, Phil Mickelson.
+Since turning pro in 1992, Lefty has earned over $92 million.
 Here’s a look at the top 10 on the PGA Tour career money list.

 - Tiger Woods: $120,660,780